dials/dials/doc/sphinx/documentation/tutorials/metrology_corrections.rst

 model from our :file:`experiments.json`.
 We don't really want the combined experiments file, only this side-effect, so we immediately split it again::

-  dials.combine_experiments experiments=../refined_experiments_lev1.json experiments=refined_experiments.json reflections=../refined_reflections_lev1.pickle reflections=indexed.pickle reference_from_experiment.detector=0
+  dials.combine_experiments experiments=../refined_experiments_lev1.json experiments=refined_experiments.json reflections=../refined_reflections_lev1.refl reflections=indexed.refl reference_from_experiment.detector=0
-  dials.split_experiments combined_experiments.json combined_reflections.pickle
+  dials.split_experiments combined_experiments.json combined_reflections.refl

 This results in a few files, of which :file:`experiments_1.json` is interesting.
 It contains the updated detector - but beware the detector distance is now